Anne Hathaway reveals oatmeal paste diet for 'Les Miserables'

 “I was in such a state of deprivation - physical and emotional,” she said.
 “When I got home, I couldn’t react to the chaos of the world without being overwhelmed.
 It took me weeks till I felt like myself again.”

-Directed by Tom Hooper (“The King’s Speech”), “Les Miserables” is scheduled to be released on December 25 in the United States and is seen as a strong contender for Oscar nominations.
+Directed by Tom Hooper (“The King’s Speech”), “Les Miserables” is scheduled to be released on Dec.
+25 in the United States and is seen as a strong contender for Oscar nominations.
 The film version of the stage musical also stars Hugh Jackman and Russell Crowe.
+(Reporting By Eric Kelsey; Editing by Jill Serjeant and Mohammad Zargham)